 A few weeks after his disappearance, Boardman’s 1985 Chevy Camaro appeared in East Point, Tennessee.
 Two men and a woman were in the vehicle, but police found no answers to explain what happened to Boardman.
 Both men have died, leaving the woman potentially the only living person who knows how Boardman died.
 Investigators hope to contact him for more information.

-“From what I can gather, it looks like a bad heist,” Bradburn told Fox 5 Atlanta in May 2022.
+“From what I can gather, it appears to be a bad heist,” Bradburn told Fox 5 Atlanta in May 2022.

-Authorities speculate that after killing Boardman, his assailants dumped his body across state lines.
+Authorities speculate that after killing Boardman, his attacker dumped his body across state lines.
 They wanted his Camaro, and it cost him his life.

 It is horrifying to imagine the 36-year-old man losing his life to a car thief.